-Teams made up of staff from the District Health Management Team, from local health facilities in the project intervention areas, and from MAMaZ Against Malaria, will provide on-going coaching and mentoring support to communities as the community discussion groups are rolled out.
+Teams made up of staff from the District Health Management Team and from local health facilities will provide on-going coaching and mentoring support to communities as the community discussion groups are rolled out.

-At first the level of support needs to be intensive, with support visits to communities ideally taking place every week.
+At first, the level of support needs to be intensive, with support visits to communities ideally taking place every week.
 After four weeks, these visits can shift to being monthly, and after six months (or as soon as the community discussion process has been completed and community emergency systems are functioning) these visits can switch to quarterly.
-To ensure that the community engagement work is sustained, staff of the local health facilities will gradually take over responsibility for providing on-going support to the intervention communities.
-This will be done by inviting the SMAGs and other CHVs to regular meetings at the health facility where they can share progress reports, achievements and any challenges that they face.
+To ensure that the community engagement work is sustained, staff of the local health facilities will provide on-going support to the intervention communities.
+This can be done by inviting the SMAGs and other CHVs to regular meetings at the health facility where they can share progress reports, achievements and any challenges that they face.